Survey level three: RICS Building Survey

 The level three inspection

 The extent of an inspection will depend on a range of specific circumstances (including health and safety considerations).
-The following critical aspects may help you distinguish this from inspections at other levels of service.

-I will carry out an inspection of roof spaces that are not more than three metres above floor level using a ladder if it is safe and reasonable to do so.
+The surveyor will carry out an inspection of roof spaces that are not more than three metres above floor level using a ladder if it is safe and reasonable to do so.

-I will enter the roof space if it is accessible and visually inspect the roof structure with particular attention paid to those parts vulnerable to deterioration and damage.
+The surveyor will enter the roof space if it is accessible and visually inspect the roof structure with particular attention paid to those parts vulnerable to deterioration and damage.

-I will closely inspect the surfaces of exposed floors and I will lift the corners of any loose and unfitted carpets and other floor coverings where practicable.
+The surveyor will closely inspect the surfaces of exposed floors and I will lift the corners of any loose and unfitted carpets and other floor coverings where practicable.

 Furniture and occupiers’ possessions

-I will move lightweight, easily moveable, non-fitted items where practicable, safe and where the
+The surveyor will move lightweight, easily moveable, non-fitted items where practicable, safe and where the

 owner/occupier gives permission.